 - In Bridesmaids, puppies are given out as bridal shower favors.

-- In Scanners II The New Order, David and Alice are seen caring for a laboratory puppy, which they name Trooper.
-Alice adopts it, and is later seen with it in her apartment.
+- In Scanners II: The New Order, David and Alice are seen caring for a laboratory puppy, which they name Trooper.
+David gives it to Alice as a present and she's later seen with it in her apartment.

 - The Mechanic (2011).
 When Steve McKenna expresses interest in becoming a hitman, Arthur Bishop takes him to the animal shelter to adopt a puppy, then tells him to take the dog every hour to a coffee shop where his next target will be, a rival hitman with a liking for gay men with cute dogs.

 - The Shadow Conspiracy (1997) opens with a hitman killing a house full of people.
-One injured woman crawls past a basketful of puppies to get at a gun, but is shot by the killer, who wipes the blood off his silencer on a puppy.
+One injured woman crawls past a basketful of puppies to get at a gun, but is shot by the killer, who wipes the blood off his silencer on one of them.

 - Biscuit, the little yellow puppy.

 - The Clifford the Big Red Dog Spinoff Babies series, Clifford's Puppy Days, which is basically based on the spinoff books series (yes, the books came first).